ericdvet/radar-dsp/README.md

 # radar-dsp

-Digital notebook of my exploration of Fundamentals of Radar Signal Processing by Mark A. Richards.
+Digital notebook of my mini-projects as I navigate Fundamentals of Radar Signal Processing by Mark A. Richards.